-Dr. Eric Vaz has recently founded the centre for geocomputation at the Department of Geography & Environmental Studies, Ryerson University.
+Dr. Eric Vaz has recently founded the Laboratory for Geocomputation at the Department of Geography & Environmental Studies, Ryerson University.
 This centre is an innovative Canadian research initiative, counting with an international committee including many of the top scholars in their fields.
 [Read More]

 Geographic Analysis students participated on a field trip to Europe as part of the GEO 773 Field Studies course led by Wayne Forsythe, Stephen Swales and Peter Kedron.
 The trip was designed to expose students to a range of issues particular to Italy and Austria.
 Click here to see the video.